 Element of remuneration Purpose and link to strategy Operation Maximum potential value Base salary To provide competitive fixed remuneration.
 To attract and retain high calibre directors to deliver growth for the business.
 Reviewed with effect from 1 April each year taking into account market rates, performance of the individual, performance of the company and the rates of salary increase across the group.
-Benefits To aid retention and remain competitive within the marketplace.
+0 Benefits To aid retention and remain competitive within the marketplace.
 Currently include the provision of car benefit, private healthcare, life assurance and income protection.
 Benefits are reviewed annually and in comparison with other companies with discretion for the provided benefits to alter.
 Car benefit increases in line with salary increases across the group.
 It is not possible to provide a maximum figure for the other insured benefits.
 Annual bonus Rewards contribution to performance of the group and aligned to shareholder aspirations.
-Executive director bonus is based on 1% of PBIT (before exceptional items) in excess of £10m threshold.
+Executive director bonus is based on 1% of PBIT (before exceptional items) in excess of £10 million threshold.
 There is no maximum in place; however, there is discretion for the threshold level to be adjusted to restrict the maximum bonus payable.
 Pension To reward sustained contribution by providing retirement benefits.
-M. A. Lewis is a deferred member of the now closed final salary pension scheme.
 All executive directors receive 7% of base salary as contributions into personal pension plans or a cash equivalent.
 Maximum of 7% of notional earnings cap.